Adjacent User Privacy

 Video would only un-blur when the button is pressed.
 This way, un-blurring only happens when the user actively wants to view content

-Unblur toggle
+Unblur Toggle

 Most basic form of control, this is the model we want to avoid.